brgillis/SHE_Validation/doc/prog_sed_exist.rst

 Example
 -------

 Prepare the required input data in the desired workdir.
-This will require downloading the ... data for a selected ... .
+This will require downloading the PHZ output, VIS calibrated frames, and MER final catalog data for a selected observation.

 The program can then be run with the following command in an EDEN 3.0 environment: